algorandfoundation/algokit-cli/docs/features/generate.md

 - Python clients require: `algokit-utils@^1.2`
 - TypeScript clients require: `@algorandfoundation/algokit-utils@^2.0`

+### Input file / directory

+You can either specify a path to a ARC-0032 JSON file, or to a directory that is recursively scanned for `application.json` or `*.arc32.json` file(s).

 ### Output tokens

 The output path is interpreted as relative to the current working directory, however an absolute path may also be specified e.g.